Syncano/syncano-cli/README.rst

     syncano config delete name

-Running scripts
+Running Scripts
 ===============

-This command will allow you to execute any script (Script Endpoint) with optional payload and read the output.
+This command will allow you to execute any Script Endpoint with optional payload and read the output.

 **Usage:**